pypsa-meets-earth/pypsa-earth/doc/how_to_contribute.rst

 Performance-profiling
 ---------------------
-Performance profiling is important to understand bottlenecks and the accordinly optimize the speed in PyPSA-Earth.
-We use the Python build-in `cProfiler`, custom decorators on single functions and analysis tools like `snakeviz <https://jiffyclub.github.io/snakeviz/>`_.
+Performance profiling is important to understand bottlenecks and the accordingly optimize the speed in PyPSA-Earth.
+We use the Python built-in `cProfiler`, custom decorators on single functions and analysis tools like `snakeviz <https://jiffyclub.github.io/snakeviz/>`_.
 See a detailed example in `this discussion #557 <https://github.com/pypsa-meets-earth/pypsa-earth/discussions/557>`_.